dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 Data types specify the type of data for a particular column.

-If a column called "LastName" is going to hold names, then that particular column should have a "varchar" (variable-length character) data type.
+If a column called `LastName` is going to hold names, then that particular column should have a `VARCHAR` (variable-length character) data type.

 The most common data types:

 - Numeric
-  - INT - A normal-sized integer that can be signed or unsigned.
+  - `INT` - A normal-sized integer that can be signed or unsigned.
-  - FLOAT(M,D) - A floating-point number that cannot be unsigned.
+  - `FLOAT(M,D)` - A floating-point number that cannot be unsigned.
 You can optionally define the display length (M) and the number of decimals (D).
-  - DOUBLE(M,D) - A double precision floating-point number that cannot be unsigned.
+  - `DOUBLE(M,D)` - A double precision floating-point number that cannot be unsigned.
 You can optionally define the display length (M) and the number of decimals (D).
 - Date and Time
-  - DATE - A date in YYYY-MM-DD format.
+  - `DATE` - A date in YYYY-MM-DD format.
-  - DATETIME - A date and time combination in YYYY-MM-DD HH:MM:SS format.
+  - `DATETIME` - A date and time combination in YYYY-MM-DD HH:MM:SS format.
-  - TIMESTAMP - A timestamp, calculated from midnight, January 1, 1970
+  - `TIMESTAMP` - A timestamp, calculated from midnight, January 1, 1970
-  - TIME - Stores the time in HH:MM:SS format.
+  - `TIME` - Stores the time in HH:MM:SS format.
 - String Type
-  - CHAR(M) - Fixed-length character string.
+  - `CHAR(M)` - Fixed-length character string.
 Size is specified in parenthesis.
 Max 255 bytes.
-  - VARCHAR(M) - Variable-length character string.
+  - `VARCHAR(M)` - Variable-length character string.
 Max size is specified in parenthesis.
-  - BLOB - "Binary Large Objects" and are used to store large amounts of binary data, such as images or other types of files.
+  - `BLOB` - "Binary Large Objects" and are used to store large amounts of binary data, such as images or other types of files.
-  - TEXT - Large amount of text data.
+  - `TEXT` - Large amount of text data.

 > :warning: Choosing the correct data type for your columns is the key to good database design.

 #### Primary Key

-The UserID is the best choice for our Users table's primary key.
+The `UserID` is the best choice for our Users table's primary key.

 Define it as a primary key during table creation, using the PRIMARY KEY keyword.